 NIFA’s Office of Equal Opportunity and Civil Rights provides answers to commonly asked questions and concerns to aid university partners in meeting their compliance requirements.
-Please feel free to browse this section and/or contact our office directly.

 Question: What is a civil rights compliance review?